Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Model

 Here $\vec{J}_{ij}$ is a vector directed along the bond between the sites $i, j$.
 In fact, the last expression could be immediately obtained by writing Heisenberg equation and assuming that the current is proportional to the velocity operator.

 Further, one can compute a response to applied electric field by using an expression for the electric current (\ref{Electric_current}) and applying Kubo formula.
 Anomalous Hall conductivity would be its antisymmetric part, and thus it would be given by the Eq. (\ref{AHE_Kubo_formula}).
-After lengthy, but straightforward calculations (specifically writing electrons Green functions and performing Matsubaba summation), the expression for anomalous Hall conductivity can be brought to the following form
+After lengthy, but straightforward calculations (specifically writing electrons Green functions and performing Matsubaba summation; see Sec. \ref{Sec:KuboFormulaAHE} for more details), the expression for anomalous Hall conductivity can be brought to the following form

-In this equation, $i, j$ are lattice sites between which the electric current is computed, $k, l$ are other pairs of sites over which summation is performed, $E, \psi$ are eigenenergies and eigenfunctions of the model, indices $f, e$ numerate filled/empty states respectively.
+In this equation, the indices $i, j$ numerate the lattice sites between which the electric current is computed, and $k, l$ numerate the sites over which summation is performed.
+In addition, the summation is performed over filled states numerated by an index $f$ and empty states numerated by an index $e$.
+Specifically, $E_{f}, E_e$ are energies of the filled and empty states respectively, and similarly $\psi_{f, i} \equiv \psi_f(\vec{r}_i)$ and $\psi_{e, i} \equiv \psi_e(\vec{r}_i)$ are the wavefunctions of the filled and empty states respectively at the lattice site $i$.

 Let us emphasize once again, that in the Eq. (\ref{AHE_gen_expr}), $\sigma_{ij}$ describes electric current through a bond between the lattice sites $i, j$ (we assumed that the electric field is uniform).
 However, one can sum electric currents through all bonds next to a given lattice site $i$ and consider $\sigma_i = \sum\limits_j \sigma_{ij}$.
 For a crystalline system, one can take a step further and split the lattice site index $i$ into two indices $i', \alpha$ numerating unit cells and sublattice degrees of freedom respectively.
-The well-known integer value of the anomalous Hall conductivity is obtained after an additional summation over $\alpha$.
+The well-known integer value of the anomalous Hall conductivity is obtained after an additional summation over $\alpha$ (see Sec. \ref{Sec:AHE_crystalline}).
 A simple explanation of the latter is as follows: for an infinite crystalline system one may transform any dependency over unit cell index $i'$ into momentum representation, and the well-known integer AHE occurs at zero momentum.
 However, its expression in terms of Berry curvature still contains summation over sublattice degrees of freedom.
 Nevertheless, on a honeycomb lattice, the two sublattice degrees of freedom are equivalent to each other, and therefore the AHE for each of them would be the same, i.e. half-integer.